kwoods17/-Portfolio/README.md

 ## Let's Connect!

-I'm eager to explore internship or junior development opportunities to apply my skills and continue learning.
-Please feel free to reach out!
+* I embrace continuous learning and I'm excited to see what the future of development holds.
+I'd love to connect and exchange ideas.
+Feel free to say hello!